 Visiting incredible waterfalls of Mauritius

-One of the iconic waterfalls of Mauritius is the Rochester Falls which has been featured in many movies due to its peculiar rock formations hidden under the waterfalls.
+One of the iconic waterfalls of Mauritius-the Rochester Falls was featured in many Bollywood movies due to its peculiar rock formations hidden under the waterfalls.
 The site is a rough terrain completely lost in the wilderness and surrounded by trees and bushes.
-The waterfall is located in the southernmost part of the island just some 2.5 kilometers away from Souillac.
-You can swim in the refreshing water basin but avoid visiting the place during rainy seasons (February-March) since the water gets muddy and accessing the region becomes very challenging.
+Located in the southernmost part of the island just some 2.5 kilometers away from Souillac, the waterfall has a wonderful waterhole for some refreshing plunges during the summer time.
+Though, you might not want to swim during the rainy seasons (February & March) since the water gets pretty muddy.

 Eau Bleue Waterfalls

-The Eau Bleue waterfall has now become one of the iconic waterfalls of Mauritius.
-The waterfall is renowned for its turquoise blue water which is supplied by underground water springs.
-The waterfall is nestled in a pristine, wild and isolated area south-east of Mauritius (at Cluny).
-There are five spellbinding waterfalls ranging from 8 to 15 meters blessed with scenic surroundings.
+The Eau Bleue waterfall has now become one of the iconic waterfalls of Mauritius due to many instagrammers and facebookers.
+Renowned for its turquoise blue water which is supplied by underground water springs, Eau Bleue is composed of five spellbinding waterfalls ranging from 8 to 15 meters blessed with scenic surroundings.
+This surreal sanctuary is nestled in a pristine and isolated area in the south-east of Mauritius (at Cluny).

 Underwater Waterfall- Mauritius

-The volcanic island is gifted with some really amazing geological features, including geological phenomenon.
-The illusory underwater waterfalls is one of the breathtaking phenomena offering a surreal view just off the coast of the Le Morne Peninsula.
-From a bird’s eye view it seems that there is an underwater waterfall, unfortunately, it is not the case.
-It is due to the run-off of the sand and the silt on the ocean floor which give the impression of a pouring down waterfall.
+The volcanic island is gifted with amazing geological features, including geological phenomenon such as the illusory underwater waterfalls just off the coast of the Le Morne Peninsula.
+From a bird’s eye view, it seems that there is an underwater waterfall, unfortunately, it is not the case.
+It is due to the run-off of the sand and the silt on the ocean floor which give the impression of a-pouring-down-waterfall.
 To witness this scenic view you can opt for a seaplane tour.

 Eco-Tour at Ile aux Aigrettes Nature Reserve